Vorlonhomeworld/BBCL/3 How do I get it.md

 Where Common Lisp is concerned having the code be ANSI compliant means that the code that works on one computer (even if it's a different operating system) will work on another system without the need to change it to fit that particular system.
 Remember, prior to 1984 Lisp wasn't standardized so there were multiple dialects of Lisp in operation from the late 1960's onward!
-With Common Lisp becoming the standard in 1984, we now know that any code written in Common Lisp using an Ansi complaint implementation will work with no problems on any other computer!
+With Common Lisp becoming standardized in 1984, we now know that any code written in Common Lisp using an Ansi complaint implementation will work with no problems on any other computer!

 Since we've weeded out four other distributions, we have five remaining distributions to choose from: